voyeg3r/dotfaster/vim/wiki/dicasvim.md

 leave unique lines that exist in the file.
 I would prefer a macro but a command or function would be great.

-Say I have a file that has duplicate lines and some uniques:
+Say I have a file that has duplicate lines and some unique:

 I want to delete all lines so that all that is left: